chernika81/Macroeconomic-Indicators-and-Index-Correlation/README.md

 ## Tableau Analysis

+# We know that the CPI is the highest correlation, so lets take a look at how that trends over the years
 ![We know that the CPI is the highest correlation, so lets take a look at how that trends over the years](figures/image-1.png)

+# it's intersting to see that the indexes all trend the same way
 ![it's intersting to see that the indexes all trend the same way](figures/image-2.png)

+# here is a closer look at that

 ![here is a closer look at that ](figures/image-4.png)

+# inflation had the lowest correlation, yet you can see here that around 2020, the indexes and inflation seem to have similar movements

 ![inflation had the lowest correlation, yet you can see here that around 2020, the indexes and inflation seem to have similar movements](figures/image-5.png)
 ### [Tableau Story 1](https://public.tableau.com/app/profile/maura.ellsworth/viz/finalllproject/Story1?publish=yesory1?publish=yes)
 ### [Tableau Story 2](https://public.tableau.com/app/profile/maura.ellsworth/viz/macroandindexes/Story1?publish=yes)